 Gingerbread cake has been famous all over the world for hundreds of years.
 A form of soft gingerbread called Parkin is popular in northern England.
 It originated in Yorkshire and is made with oatmeal.
-In France, a tender gingerbread is called pain d’épices though initially this cake didn’t contain any ginger and used honey instead of molasses.
-In Belgium and the Netherlands, this cake is sliced in large chunks and topped with fresh butter.
+In France, a tender gingerbread is called pain d’épices, though initially, this cake didn’t contain any ginger and used honey instead of molasses.
+This cake is sliced into large chunks in Belgium and the Netherlands and topped with fresh butter.
 Ashkenazi Jewish cuisine also has a spiced gingerbread cake called honey cake.
 It is eaten at Rosh Hashanah (New Year).
-Many Jewish honey cakes closely resemble the Dutch peperkoek or the German Lebkuchen, even though there are wide regional variations.
+Many Jewish honey cakes closely resemble the Dutch peperkoek or the German Lebkuchen, despite wide regional variations.

 In America, this soft gingerbread is called a gingerbread cake.
 The flavor profile of gingerbread cake is a classic.
-In this recipe we top this cake with a browned butter glaze that is loaded with crisp toasted pecans.
+In this recipe, we top this cake with a browned butter glaze loaded with crisp toasted pecans.
 It is a heavenly dessert combination.
 Garnish the finished cake with dried cranberries or fruit of your choice.

 1 ¼ cups butter softened